Frank Robinson: Baltimore Orioles (1966–1971)

 The Orioles won the 1966 World Series, and Robinson was named World Series Most Valuable Player.
 In the Orioles' four-game sweep of the defending champion Los Angeles Dodgers, Robinson hit two home runs—one in Game 1 (which Baltimore won 5–2), and one in Game 4 (the only run of the game in a 1–0 series-clinching victory).
 Robinson hit both home runs off of Don Drysdale.

 During the 1969 season, Robinson brought some humor to the Orioles' clubhouse by presiding over their kangaroo court, held after every Oriole win.
 As the judge, he would hear arguments from both sides and give out fines for minor infractions (such as one dollar per lady talked to during a game) and "awards", named after people notoriously bad at a certain skill and involving a prop the "winner" had to display until the next court session.
 For instance, Jim Palmer once won the John Mason Baserunning Award, a smelly, decrepit baseball cleat presented for baserunning gaffes.
 Palmer credited the kangaroo court for helping the Orioles bond as a team.

 On June 26, 1970, Robinson hit back-to-back grand slams in the fifth and sixth innings in the Orioles' 12–2 victory over the Washington Senators.
 The same runners were on base both times: Dave McNally was on third base, Don Buford was on second, and Paul Blair was on first.

 The Orioles won three consecutive American League pennants between 1969 and 1971.
 Before the 1969 World Series, Robinson said, "Bring on the Mets and Ron Gaspar!"
 He was told by his teammate Merv Rettenmund, "It's Rod, stupid."
 He then retorted by saying, "OK.
 Bring on Rod Stupid!"
 Baltimore won the 1970 World Series over the Reds.

+Orioles "super scout" Jim Russo, who was a key Orioles' executive in trading for Robinson, said Robinson "was the greatest clutch hitter I've ever seen–better than Mantle, better than Mays, better than Aaron.
+And that's saying it as strongly as I can because those other three also were genuinely great players.
+In that specific area–delivering in the clutch, somehow, some way–I rank Frank No. 1".